adshares/adshares-docs/protocol/index.rst

-Protocol - how to integrate?
+Protocol - how to integrate
 ===================================

 Abstract